clearcare/policies/source/sections/07-systems_access_policy.md

 # 7. Systems Access Policy

-Access to Cloudticity systems and applications is limited for all users, including but not limited to workforce members, volunteers, business associates, contracted providers, consultants, and any other entity, and is allowable only on a minimum necessary basis.
+Access to Cloudticity systems and applications is limited for all users, including but not limited to workforce members, volunteers, business associates, contracted providers, consultants, and any other entity, and is allowable only on a least privilege basis.
 All users are responsible for reporting an incident of unauthorized use or access to Cloudticity's information systems.
 These safeguards have been established to address the HIPAA Security regulations including the following:

 ## 7.1 Applicable Standards